johnmogi/weightapp_Terraform_CI_CD/README.md

-# kubernetes - K8s CI CD using Azure Devops
+# CI CD using azure Devops - building the Terraform infrastructure

-__Creating the needed it with terraform.__
+this repository is the starting point in Sela's week 12 bootcamp. in this repository we control the infrastructure as code for the actual assets on the azure

 ## Stage 1 - create the AKS in Azure cloud.
 you'll need to setup the following services: